andreatramacere/jetset/doc/user_guide/load_data/Jet_example_load_data.rst

 The class :class:`jetset.data_loader.Data` is in charge of storing the data, giving access to the I/O functionalities, and provides an interface  to the astropy Table class (see the  `astropy table <https://docs.astropy.org/en/stable/table/>`_. documentation, for further information)

 The class :class:`jetset.data_loader.ObsData` uses the information stored in :class:`jetset.data_loader.Data`, and can perform several operations
+This is the class to use for model fitting and in general in Jetset

  - rebinning (grouping) of the data
  - selection of time ranges